pgagarinov/mxberry-core/README.md

     -  `mxberry.core.struct` - structures
     -  `mxberry.core.cell` - cells

-* **Utility functions for working with filers and directions** are located in `mxberry.io` package.
+* **Utility functions for working with files and directions** are located in `mxberry.io` package.
 All these functions are implemented in Java so they are free of filename and path length limit problems on Windows platforms.

 * **Java static path management** - `mxberry.java.AJavaStaticPathMgr` class is designed as extendable abstract class